Let me introduce myself, I'm Kermit V. Gray .

 It’s a great life, making things that add beauty to others’ lives, and creating the means for others to express their creativity and artistry.

 My friends and colleagues describe my approach as "artistic engineering" because for me the equipment isn't just a piece of equipment, it's an artwork that just happens to make sound or music.
-Music and all the things to go into making and recording music have been a lifelong passion.
+Music and all the things that go into making and recording music have been a lifelong passion.

 As I noted earlier, I am the head of a research laboratory which involves undertaking many unique and often odd experiments into every aspect of music, music recording and music reproduction.
 Over the past thirty-some years, I've been content to quietly work behind the scenes, in my never-ending quest to improve recording technology, recording techniques, playback equipment and music instruments themselves, including: